dmbarbour/awelon/AboutABC.md

 Unit and void are special types in ABC.
 Unit (type `1`) is identity for the product type, and Void (type `0`) is identity for the sum type.
 The principle idea of unit and void is that they introduce structure *without adding information*.
 I.e. `(a * 1)` has just as much information as `a`, but now it's wrapped in a structure.

 If we aren't careful, we'll have a problem: structure itself can carry information.
 I.e. `1`, `(1 * 1)`, `(1 * (1 * 1))`, and `((1 * 1) * 1)` are four obviously distinct structures, and distinction can carry information.
-Fortunately, it's fine that this distinction exists in a meta-layer, so long as it is not observable from *within* the ABC code.
+Fortunately, it's fine that this distinction exists in a meta-layer, so long as it is not observable from *within* the ABC program.

 This feature is achieved in a simple way.

-Unit values may not be introspected.
-If you ask whether `(1 * 1)` is a pair, you'll get an affirmative.
-However, if you ask whether `1` is a pair, you'll get a type error.
-Effectively, the condition is observed *outside* ABC, at compile time, and is not observable from within ABC.
-Interestingly, unit can model vectors, stacks, matrices, etc. where the static size must be known for safe usage.
+For unit, we forbid introspection.
+If you query whether `(1 * 1)` is a pair, you get an affirmative.
+However, if you ask whether `1` is a pair, you get a type error.
+Thus, the conditional information is observable only in the static or compile-time layer.
+This property is quite useful: unit now serves as a simple barrier against dynamic introspection and reflection, and enables developers to express data structures where sizes must be known statically (e.g. matrices, program stacks).

-Void is a logical false, a dead branch.
-Unless the operations on a void are internally inconsistent, it will typecheck.
-While we can presumably introspect void, we effectively cannot achieve anything actionable from doing so.
-Void is potentially useful to enforce that certain conditions *would* be handled by code, even if they are not currently necessary.
+For void, there is no actionable query.
+Void is a vacuous, dead branch.
+Operations on void will always typecheck unless they're internally inconsistent.
+(It is recommended that an ABC typechecker validate actions on void for consistency.)
+Since `0` can represent any type, we cannot gain information from introspecting `0`.
+It might represent a sum, a product, a number, or a block.
+Of course, if we introspect `0`, we are implicitly asserting that it does not represent unit (with respect to consistency checks).
+Regardless of what void represents, it's still a dead branch so we cannot act on it.

+Thus, unit and void provide structure without information.
+Unit is useful for providing static structure and a barrier against introspection.
+Void is useful for manipulating proofs, consistency checks, and typechecks for code we never plan to run.

 ### Assertions

+Assert we *aren't* in a branch (never that we *are* in one)

 * track potential ranges for numbers, e.g. protect against divide-by-zero